QBV-tu-ilmenau/Triangle-Mesh-Rasterization-Projection/README.md

 ![conversions with no/raster and raster filters](doc/image/results_example.svg)

 By default, the output image is stored in BBF file format with 64-bit floating point values in the native byte order of the program's current execution environment.
 Empty pixels are encoded as NaN (Not a Number).
-The BBF specification is linked above.
+The BBF specification is described [here](doc/BBF.md).
 It is a simple raw data format with a 24 bytes header.

 Saving as PNG is lossy!
 The output is always a 16 bit grayscale image with alpha channel.
 The pixel values range is truncated to 0 to 65535, no overflow or underflow takes place!
 All pixel values are rounded half up to integers.
 Fixed point values can be emulated via the value scaling.
 For example, to emulate 4 binary decimal places, the scaling must be set to 16 (=2^4).
 However, this information is not stored in the image!
 So when reading the PNG file later, you have to take care by yourself to interpret the values as fixed-point numbers again!